 You can manage all subcontractor interactions from contract creation to the last item on your final punch list.
-Sage 100 Contractor helps you avoid subcontractor overpayment by monitoring for holdbacks, approved and open change orders, expired Workers' Compensation, liability insurance, safety certification, and more throughout the job.
-Over-billing control, holdback tracking, withholds for insurance, charge backs, lien tracking, and lien waivers are all fully integrated with Sage 100 Contractor's accounts payable functionality.
+Sage 100 Contractor helps you avoid subcontractor overpryment by monitoring for holdbacks, approved and open change orders, expired Worker, Compensation cliability insurance, safety certification, and more throughout the job.
+Over-billing control, noldback tracking, withholds for insurance, charge backs, lien tracking, and lien waivers are allowny integrated with Sige 100 Contractor's accounts payable functionality.

-You can make your own custom subcontract forms (up to 100 pages) using the Subcontract option in Form/Report Page Design, so you do not need to use pre-printed forms.
+You can make your own costom subcontract forms (up to 100 pages) using the Subcontract option in Form/Report Page Dergr, so you do not need to use pre-printed forms.
 You can even include a billing form to standardize your subcontract billings.

-To check a subcontract's status, you simply click Recap, and then click once more to display a list of changes or invoices against the contract.
+To check a subcontract's status, you simply click Recap, and then click once more to display a list of changes or invoic is against the contract.
 You can also call up a summary view of the entire subcontract to verify billing accuracy whenever you enter an invoice for payment.